-Ibutilide may be administered following surgery.
+Ibutilide administration be necessary following surgery.

-Ibutilide is a potassium channel blocker that prolongs phase 3 of the cardiac action potential, resulting in increased refractoriness of atrial and ventricular myocytes, the atrioventricular node, and His-Purkinje system.
+Ibutilide is a potassium channel blocker that prolongs phase 3 of the cardiac action potential, resulting in increased refractoriness of atrial and ventricular myocytes, the atrioventricular node, and the His-Purkinje system.

 Phase 0: Rapid Depolarization